sartajhajam/WSN-DS/README.md

 ## Techniques Involoved
 • Preprocessing data using various methods provided by pandas and sklearn.</br>
-• Implementation of predictive methods: Logistic Regression , regression, and Random Forest Classifier with oversampling .</br>
+• Implementation of machine learning  methods: Logistic Regression , regression, and Random Forest Classifier with oversampling .</br>
 • Implementation and  analysis methods in Python and Apache Spark.</br>